-7.10.1.8 Hydraulic driving gears provided for closing, opening and locking hatch covers shall fulfil the requirements specified in Chapter 7, Part VII - Machinery, Boilers and Pressure Vessels.
+7.10.1.7 Hydraulic driving gears provided for closing, opening and locking hatch covers shall fulfil the requirements specified in Chapter 7, Part VII - Machinery, Boilers and Pressure Vessels.

-Reliable means shall be provided to hold hatch covers in the open position.
+Provision shall be made for locking the covers in the open position.

-7.10.1.9 Dry cargo holds intended for the carriage of dangerous goods (see 2.2, Part V - Fire Protection) shall be provided with steel hatch covers on the upper deck.
+7.10.1.8 Dry cargo holds intended for the carriage of dangerous goods (see chapter 2, Part V - Fire Protection) shall be provided with steel hatch covers on the upper deck.
 The construction of hatch covers and their driving gear shall enable closing and securing the hatches in the event of damage to the main drive.
 The driving gear of hatch covers on the lower and upper decks shall ensure a smooth motion of the covers and their parts.